portfolioAustinT/Enabling-and-Configuring-Microsoft-Firewall/README.md

 ## Introduction

 In this project, I enabled Microsoft Firewall, a host-based software firewall, to deter threat actors from exploiting the virtual machine.
 Multiple firewall profiles were implemented, including Domain Network, Private Network, and Public Network.
 I ensured that Windows Defender Firewall was enabled for each network profile.
 Following this, I configured the firewall to permit the application Firefox to communicate through it.
-By allowing Firefox to have access to both the private and public networks, users can utilize Firefox on the public network.
+By allowing Firefox to have access to the public network rather than just the private network, users can utilize Firefox on the public network.
 Additionally, I configured a set of inbound rules, to determine which traffic may pass through the firewall.
 I allowed the Key Management Service to be enabled on the Domain and Private Network, however, access from the public network was blocked.

 ## Enabling Firewall